Master of Public Health (MPH): Health Systems Policy and Management track

 Orange Knowledge Programme (OKP)

 One possibility for obtaining a scholarship is through the Orange Knowledge Programme (OKP).

-The OKP application will have to be done through the online application system of Nuffic (ATLAS).
+The OKP application will have to be done through the online application system of Nuffic (DELTA).

 See the detailed instructions and eligible countries on OKP information.